 We prefer to stay local, but we’ll go to the ends of the Earth if that’s where the most flavorful tomato happens to grow.

 Organic farming has a big impact.
 It nourishes the soil rather than stripping it of its nutrients so that the soil stays healthy for future generations.
-It’s better for the people working in the fields.
-And, of course, it’s better for you.
+And it’s better for the people working in the fields.

 Great flavor is the goal, and it all starts with finding the best-tasting ingredients out there.
 It took us seven years to hunt down the perfect tomatillo with the right flavor for salsa verde.
 That’s why we work closely with our farmers every step of the way, from choosing the seed to ensuring that we’re growing and harvesting at the right time of year for each ingredient.